nadeemnagpurwala/baggage_tracking_system/README.md

 ### 3. Build and Run the Application

-Navigate to the project root and run : mvn exec:java
+Navigate to the project root and run :
+1. mvn clean install
+2. mvn exec:java

 You’ll see the main menu:
 1. Register